 Cancer mortality for all cancers combined

-Mortality statistics for all cancers combined are presented here.
-There are also data by country in the UK, trends over time, deaths avoided and a comparison with other causes of death.
-The ICD codes for all cancers combined are ICD-10 C00-C97 including C44.
+Mortality statistics for all cancers combined for the UK, by age and trends over time are presented here.
+There are also data for deaths avoided and a comparison with other causes of death.

 Around 159,000 people died from cancer in the UK in 2011 (Table 1.1).1-3 The crude mortality rate shows that this equates to 252 deaths for every 100,000 people.
 The European age-standardised (AS) mortality rate - which provides unbiased comparisons between different populations with respect to age - is significantly higher in males than in females (201 and 147 per 100,000, respectively).
 This inequality is also seen when deaths from the sex-specific cancers and lung cancer are removed from the analysis.4,5

 Across the UK, AS mortality rates are significantly higher in Scotland compared with the three other UK countries for both males and females (233 and 168 per 100,000, respectively).

 Table 1.1: All Cancers (C00-C97), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, UK, 2011